wetryingtodorock/getblock-docs/en/rpc-service/trx/json-rpc/trx_eth_getTransactionReceipt.md

 ---
-title: trx:eth_getTransactionReceipt \[POST\]
+title: eth_getTransactionReceipt - TRON
-description: Returns the transaction info receipt, transaction fee, block height ...by transaction hash.
+description: Example code for the eth_getTransactionReceipt json-rpc method. Сomplete guide on how to use eth_getTransactionReceipt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters